jdzhu19/jdzhu19.github.io/content/post/24_7_mphil_thesis_examination/index.md

 <!-- ## Congratulations to myself! -->
 Congratulations to myself! 🎉

-Continue to work hard afterwards. 🧑‍💻️
+Keep working hard and move forward. 🧑‍💻️